Staffwerke/vm-babysitter/README.md

     -v /var/run/lock:/run/lock
 ```

-Another thumb rule it's to find out where your Libvirt implementation puts both sockets and lock files onto the root file system.
+If none of these work, you must find out where your Libvirt implementation place both sockets and lock files onto the root file system.

+*We welcome contributions about corresponding bind mounts for Libvirt implementations not following the above references*

 ### Domains with EFI/UEFI Boot:
 Unless your scenario involves domains booting with emulated BIOS only, it's necessary to provide a couple of additional bind mounts: